illinoistech-itm/jhajek/itmt-430/syllabus/syllabus.md

 * Tooling assignment
   * This initial assignment will help you get your infrastructure setup and prepared for the semester
 * Advanced Tooling Assignments
-  * Covering Vagrant and Packer
+  * Covering Vagrant, Packer, and Vault
 * Student Chapter Presentation
   * Each week there are scheduled lectures that will be given by the student teams during the main course section
 * Student Chapter Review Questions